 With protocols in place for each employer, OccMed appointments can be the most predictable and streamlined visit types your clinic can perform.
 In addition to pre-employment physicals and wellness checks, employer-paid services also help patients get immediate treatment for work-related accidents or injuries.
 With OccMed services, providers help employers stay in compliance with a variety of state laws and OSHA regulations for employee protection.

 One of the biggest and perhaps least leveraged advantages of offering OccMed services is the opportunity it provides clinics to increase brand awareness.
-When patients come to your urgent care for a workers’ compensation evaluation or other employment-related service, they learn about you, your providers, and the extraordinary service you provide.
+When patients come to your urgent care for a workers’ compensation evaluation or another employment-related service, they learn about you, your providers, and the extraordinary service you provide.
 If you take this opportunity to wow them with the experience, they’ll be back when they’re sick or injured—and bring their families, too.
 If they have a good and memorable experience at your urgent care, they will recommend you when others are looking for urgent care services.

 Updated OSHA Reporting Requirements